1964 Winter Olympics: Calendar

 † The numeral indicates the number of event finals for each sport held that day.

 Weather conditions before the Games

-In the weeks leading up to the Games, temperatures often rose above zero degrees Celsius due to the foehn, a hot, dry wind.
+In the weeks leading up to the Games, temperatures often rose above 0 C due to the foehn, a hot, dry wind.
 There was no major snowfall for seven weeks, and the rain melted snow and ice at sports venues.
 This was the first time in around a century that the snowfall had been so low in Tyrol.
-Two weeks before the start of the Games, thousands of Austrian soldiers were mobilized to transport by truck 40,000m3 of snow from the Brenner Pass, close to the Italian border, and spread it by hand on the ski slopes.
-20,000m3 of snow was built up and 20,000 blocks of ice were transported to the bobsleigh and toboggan run.
+Two weeks before the start of the Games, thousands of Austrian soldiers were mobilized to transport by truck 40,000 m^{3} of snow from the Brenner Pass, close to the Italian border, and spread it by hand on the ski slopes.
+20,000 m^{3} of snow was built up, and 20,000 blocks of ice were transported to the bobsleigh and toboggan run.